 in 1746, counts as another tour highlight.

-known the world over for the otherworldly creature alleged to live deep in its
+And no tour of Scotland would be complete without a boat ride along Loch Ness, known the world over for the otherworldly creature alleged to live deep in its waters.

 latter half of our tour puts us back in touch with more recent achievements in Scotland’s

 impressive built environment.
 Our visit to the striking Dunrobin Castle &

 Gardens stands out as a highlight.

 Our time at Dunrobin also includes a

 falconry demonstration on Day 7.